 The BEST Peanut Dipping Sauce

-Chicken satay tastes like a dream directly from the grill, but the Thai peanut dipping sauce is too good to miss.
+Chicken satay tastes like a dream directly from the grill, but the Thai peanut dipping sauce is too good to miss (just like in these Asian Chicken Wraps as well).
 It’s creamy, richly spiced with ginger and garlic, and has a lightly spicy, sweet note that is nothing short of habit-forming.

 - Peanut Butter.
 A delicious peanut sauce requires creamy, rich peanut butter for flavor and texture.

 - Honey.
 Naturally sweetens our peanut sauce just enough to keep you coming back for more; honey also tastes outstanding paired with the peanut butter in savory dishes like this one.

 - Soy Sauce + Fish Sauce.
 Salty, umami flavor bombs.

 - Sriracha.
 For a touch of heat.
 If you want spicy chicken satay skewers, you can add more for an extra kick.

 - Ginger + Garlic.
 Two must-have ingredients that provide complex flavors.

 - Lime Juice + Cilantro.
 Acidity and freshness.